 Visiting student status should not be considered an initial stage for transferring to the College.
 Admission as a visiting student will not guarantee subsequent admission as a transfer student to William & Mary.
 Students who have been denied admission to William & Mary as transfer applicants will NOT be offered admission as non-degree seeking visiting students.

-- Complete the Non-Degree Seeking Application and the Application for In-State Tuition Privileges (if seeking Virginia in-state tuition privileges).
+- Complete the Non-Degree Seeking Application and the Application to Determine Physical Residency/In-State Tuition (if seeking Virginia in-state tuition privileges).